ARTenshi/robovision_ros2/README.md

 # Prerequisites

-What things you need to install the software and how to install them
+Things that you need to install the software and how to install them

 ```
-You should have ROS installed.
+You should have ROS1 installed.
 You should have OpenCV installed.
 You should have a working ROS workspace.
 ```